cosmos/cosmos/WHITEPAPER.md

 ### Transaction Types

-In the canonical implementation, transactions are streamed to the Atom hub application via the TMSP interface.
+In the canonical implementation, transactions are streamed to the Cosmos hub application via the TMSP interface.

 #### SendTx